soygabimoreno/dBCalculator/README.md

 # dBCalculator
-It allows you to do sums logarithmic dB.
-Very useful for quickly adding noise sources anywhere.
+It allows you to do logarithmic sums in dB.

+Very useful for adding noise sources fast and anywhere.